 On top performance: constant, accurate and stable data transmission over the wind turbine

-The KRIWAN wind sensors can also be used in various other areas.
+KRIWAN wind sensors can also be used in various other areas.
 There is a suitable KRIWAN wind sensor for every environmental condition.
 They can be used in less demanding applications as well as in extreme conditions.
 We not only attach great importance to the quality of our products, but also offer first-class service.
 Our dedicated support team is always on hand to ensure that your wind measurement system runs smoothly.